 Specialists in congenital electrophysiology with state-of-the-art arrhythmia mapping systems offer potential curative therapies for life-threatening arrhythmias.
 The cardiac interventional program offers non-surgical and minimally invasive solutions for repair of congenital cardiac defects.
 Our cardiothoracic surgeons specializing in adult congenital heart disease and congenital cardiac anatomy are world renown.

-- Clinical Adult Congenital Cardiologists: Harsimran Singh, M.D., David Skorton, M.D.
+- Clinical Adult Congenital Cardiologists: Harsimran Singh, M.D., Jonathan Ginns, M.D., David Skorton, M.D.

-- Congenital Heart Surgeons: O. Wayne Isom, M.D., Emile Bacha, M.D. and Paul Chai, M.D.
+- Congenital Heart Surgeons: Leonard N. Girardi, M.D., Emile Bacha, M.D.
+Paul Chai, M.D. and Damien LePar, M.D.

-- Marfan’s Clinic / Aortic Disease: Richard Devereux, M.D., Mary Roman, M.D.
+- Marfan’s Clinic / Aortic Disease: Richard Devereux, M.D. and Mary Roman, M.D.

 - Medical Genetics: Jessica G. Davis, M.D.

-- Pulmonary Hypertension (Eisenmenger Syndrome): Evelyn Horn, M.D., Maria Karas, M.D., Irina Sobol, M.D.
+- Pulmonary Hypertension (Eisenmenger Syndrome): Evelyn Horn, M.D., Parag Goyal, M.D., Udhay Krishnan, M.D., Maria Karas, M.D. and Irina Sobol, M.D.

-- Cardiac Care Associates for Adult Congenital Heart Disease: Maria Spinelli, R.N., Donna Marotti, RDCS, FASE
+- Cardiac Care Associates for Adult Congenital Heart Disease: Morgan Burrell, RN., Donna Marotti, RDCS, FASE

 Conditions & Diseases: